Dixmier traces and extrapolation description of noncommutative Lorentz spaces: Introduction

 Here $\mathcal K(\mathcal H)$ denotes the ideal of compact operators and $\{\mu(T,n) \}_{n\in\N}$ is the sequence of singular values of a compact operator $T$.
 We will always embed $\ell^\infty(\N)$ onto $L^\infty(\R_+^*)$ via the map

-and, according to this embedding, a state on $L^\infty(\R_+^*)$ defines a state on $\ell^\infty(\N)$ by restriction.
-In his seminal paper \cite{Dix}, Jacques Dixmier constructed singular traces (i.e. traces vanishing on finite rank operators), which for $\clM^{1,\infty}(\mathcal H)$ are given by the linear extension of the unitarily invariant weights
+and, according to this embedding, a state on $L^\infty(\R_+^*)$ defines a state on $\ell^\infty(\N)$.
+In his seminal paper \cite{Dix}, Jacques Dixmier constructed singular traces (i.e$.$ traces vanishing on finite rank operators), which for $\clM^{1,\infty}(\mathcal H)$ are given by the linear extension of the unitarily invariant weights

-where $\omega$ is an arbitrary dilation invariant (see \eqref{invariance}) state on $L^\infty(\R_+^*)$.
+where $\omega$ is an arbitrary dilation invariant (see \eqref{invariance} for the definition) state on $L^\infty(\R_+^*)$.
 We stress that the computation of a Dixmier trace can be an highly non-trivial task in concrete examples.
 This is not really stipulated by the presence of an extended limit $\omega$ in the formula \eqref{TRW}.
-To our knowledge and within the framework of spectral triples in noncommutative geometry, all the examples of computations of Dixmier traces involve `measurable operators', that is operators in $\clM^{1,\infty}(\mathcal H)$ for which all the Dixmier traces take the same value.
-For instance, this is the case for classical pseudo-differential operators on a closed manifold (a very short and simple proof is displayed in \cite[Theorem 3]{KLPS}).
-Of course, concrete examples of non-measurable operators are also known.
-A construction of such operators in the context of pseudo-differential operators on $\mathbb R^n$ with non-homogeneous symbol, is given in \cite[Theorem 4]{KLPS}.
+To our knowledge and at least within the framework of spectral triples in noncommutative geometry, all the examples of computations of Dixmier traces involve `measurable operators', that is operators in $\clM^{1,\infty}(\mathcal H)$ for which all the Dixmier traces take the same value.
+For instance, this is the case for classical pseudo-differential operators on a closed manifold\footnote{ A very short and simple proof of that fact is displayed in \cite[Theorem 3]{KLPS}.
+Note also that a concrete example a of non-measurable operator in the context of pseudo-differential operators on $\mathbb R^n$ with non-homogeneous symbol, is also given there.}.
 The real problem for the computation of a Dixmier trace is that, typically, one has no access to the sequence of singular values of an operator.
 This explains why in concrete applications of Dixmier traces, the defining formula \eqref{TRW} is of little utility.
 A remedy to this problem exists and consists in expressing a Dixmier traces ${\rm Tr}_\omega$ in term of the ordinary trace $\rm Tr$, which is a computable object.
 The following theorem (for which we refer to \cite{Co4}, see also \cite{BF,CPS2,CRSS,SUZ,SZ}) is an example to such a remedy and a main sample of `classical' result which we set to generalize. \begin{thm} Let $T\in\clM^{1,\infty}(\mathcal H)^+$, $B\in\clB(\mathcal H)$ and $\omega$ be an exponentiation invariant (see \eqref{invariance}) state on $L^\infty(\R_+^*)$.
 Then we have

 \end{thm} Here, $\zeta_B(T,.)$ and $ \xi_B(T,.)$ are the generalized $\zeta$-function and heat-trace function, respectively defined by

 The first version of this result (for $T$ measurable, $B=1$ and with different assumptions on $\omega$) is due to Alain Connes and appeared already in his book \cite{Co4}.
 It has then been followed by an important list of improvements and generalizations of many kinds \cite{BF,CPS2,CRSS,SZ}.
 In the form we phrase it here, this result first appeared in \cite{SUZ}.
 We do not want to do a complete review of the different steps leading to this `final' answer.
 The reader interested in the history of this result may consult the book \cite{LSZ}.